drupol/master-thesis/src/thesis/3-tools.typ

 built on layers, often starting from base images provided by specific vendors.
-These base images can receive updates that alter their contents, meaning a `Dockerfile` that successfully built an image at one time might not produce an identical image later due to changes in its base layers.
-Additionally, not pinning specific versions of base images and external dependencies in the `Dockerfile` can lead to inconsistencies, making the exact reproduction of a Docker environment challenging if not managed carefully.
+These base images can receive updates that alter their contents, meaning a `Dockerfile` that successfully built an image at one time might not produce an identical image later due to changes in its base layers
+#cite(<9403875>, form: "normal", supplement: [p.
+1]).
+Additionally, not
+pinning specific versions of base images and external dependencies in the `Dockerfile` can lead to inconsistencies, making the exact reproduction of a Docker environment challenging if not managed carefully.
 Therefore, while Docker